-Wine is a staple of the Santa Barbara lifestyle—locally made vintages are accessible at every turn whether you’re by the beach or in the countryside.
-With more than 200 local wine producers to choose from, dozens and dozens of tour companies specializing in guided day trips and countless restaurants hosting winemaker dinners on the regular, our wine-infused adventures run the gamut from immersive and offbeat to adrenaline-fueled and ultra-luxe.
-If you’re looking to elevate your sniff, swirl and sip experience to a new standard of memorable, here are ten anything-but-ordinary ways to wine when you’re on The American Riviera®.
+Wine is a staple of the Santa Barbara lifestyle—locally made vintages are accessible at every turn, whether you’re by the beach or in the countryside.
+With more than 275 local wine producers to choose from, dozens of tour companies specializing in guided day trips, and countless restaurants hosting winemaker dinners on the regular, our wine-infused adventures run the gamut from immersive and offbeat to adrenaline-fueled and ultra-luxe.
+If you’re looking to elevate your sniff, swirl and sip experience to a new standard of memorable in Santa Barbara wine country, here are anything-but-ordinary ways to wine when you’re on The American Riviera®.

-Take your sipping to the sea on a customized Sip & Sail tour with Coastal Concierge.
-The six-hour experience starts with wine tasting along the Urban Wine Trail in downtown Santa Barbara.
-Then you set sail on a private Catalina yacht where a gourmet lunch is served with a bottle of local bubbly.
-You’ll even have the option to play deck hand if you want to learn how to sail—otherwise, you can kick back and enjoy the views of The American Riviera® while your captain charts the course.
+Take to the seas for a customized Sip & Sail tour with Coastal Concierge.
+The five-hour experience starts with two wine tastings along the Urban Wine Trail in downtown Santa Barbara.
+Then, set sail on a private Catalina yacht, where you can enjoy a seaside lunch, served with a bottle of wine to sip on.
+You’ll even have the option to play deckhand if you want to learn how to sail—otherwise, you can kick back and enjoy the views of The American Riviera® while your captain charts the course.

 Horses and wine?
-Yee-haw, we do.
+Yeehaw, we do.
 In fact, several Santa Barbara outfitters offer horseback riding and wine tasting tour combinations, each with its own unique twist.
-Captain Jack’s Horseback Riding and Wine Tasting Tour keeps the two activities separate with a trail ride on a privately owned ranch followed by lunch and a wine tour in the Sta.
-Rita Hills.
-Vino Vaqueros leads private horseback rides through Estelle Vineyards followed by a tasting in their barn.
-For horse lovers who may not want to ride but want to see, learn and taste, Wine & Horses offers “A Day of Wine & Horses” that includes a guided tour of two equestrian facilities and two wineries in the Santa Ynez Valley.
+Captain Jack’s Horseback Riding and Wine Tasting Tour makes it easy by providing transportation not only between the activities, but to and from your hotel, starting with a 1.5-hour trail ride on a beautiful, privately owned ranch followed by lunch and a wine tour at two separate wineries in the revered Santa Barbara wine country.

 Yoga and wine are another unexpected match made in wine pairing heaven.
 Vineyard Yoga Santa Ynez Valley hosts a monthly class in different vineyards throughout the valley.
 The morning yoga classes are followed by a well-earned tasting flight of wines made by the host winery.